About Us

 The NSW Secondary Deputy Principals’ Association Inc.

-The New South Wales Secondary Deputy Principals’ Association Inc. (NSWSDPA) supports government school deputy principals across NSW.
+The New South Wales Secondary Deputy Principals’ Association Inc. (NSWSDPA) supports government school secondary deputy principals across NSW.
 Association membership is open to substantive deputy principals and those in long-term relieving and acting positions.
-This includes deputy principals in high schools, colleges, community schools (K – 12), central schools and schools for specific purposes with secondary enrolments.
+This includes deputy principals in high schools, colleges, community schools (K – 12), central schools, schools for specific purposes with secondary enrolments and in corporate/support roles outside schools.

 The Role of the NSWSDPA